citadel

 One evening we dine in the village and the residents magically appear—playing cards laughing, and drinking.
 Where have they been hiding?

 We sit outdoors at A Forge, a restaurant overlooking the valley.
-By the time we head back to our hotel, everyone has disappeared.
-The town is silent yet again.
+By the time we head back to our hotel, everyone has disappeared, and the town is silent yet again.

 Corsica Travels: Beaches

-The beaches that surround Corsica range from nearly deserted, boat-access only to restaurant-lined with a party vibe.
-For the sake of keeping my audience engaged (are you still with me?) two of many standouts follow.
+The beaches surrounding Corsica range from nearly deserted, boat-access only to restaurant-lined with a party vibe.
+For the sake of keeping my audience engaged (are you still with me?), two of many standouts follow.

 THE LAVEZZI ISLANDS ARCHIPELAGO

-The Lavezzi Islands Archipelago, in southern Corsica, is located just a few miles from the formidable limestone walls of Bonifacio.
+The Lavezzi Islands Archipelago, in southern Corsica, is just a few miles from Bonifacio’s formidable limestone walls.
 Accessible only by boat, it’s an aquatic playground for divers and snorkelers alike.

 ISLANDS

-Some of the islands are quiet, with gigantic, granite boulders that break the water’s glassy surface.
+Some islands are quiet, with gigantic granite boulders that break the water’s glassy surface.
 Coral reefs are chock full of colorful schools of fish.

 Lavezzi Islands